AddTodoist/.github/profile/README.md

 ## Contributing

 The bot has associated hosting costs so any help to cover them is welcome.
 You can do it through a small donation at [BuyMeACoffee](https://www.buymeacoffee.com/dubisdev).
-Also any feedback, [issue](https://github.com/AddToDoist/AddToDoist/issues) or PR is welcome 💗
+Also any feedback, [issue](https://github.com/AddToDoist/AddToDoist/issues) or PR is welcome 💗.
+Don't forget to ⭐star the repository.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/dubisdev)